Ndymario/Luigi-Bot/README.md

 Optional Step 1.5:

-If you would like to make a virtual environment for this instance as to keep these libraries seperate from your main Python installation, follow these steps in your favorite Terminal app.
+If you would like to make a virtual environment for this instance as to keep these libraries separate from your main Python installation, follow these steps in your favorite Terminal app.

 1. Go to the bot's folder
 ```sh